Abstract

 Constraints & Failure Modes

 - The Verification Crisis: PR volume is reported to increase significantly (up to 154%), but human review capacity remains linear.
 This creates a backlog where "latent bugs" are integrated faster than they can be audited.
+This economic pressure is the primary driver for The Software Replacement Age, where architectures are designed for disposable implementations.

 - The 70% Complexity Cliff: AI efficiently resolves the "obvious" 70% of a task but can make the remaining 30% (edge cases, systemic rigor) harder to solve by obscuring the mental model the engineer would have built while writing from scratch.